-Explore the best Flamenco shows in Barcelona, all right here!
-When you think of Spain, it’s likely that your mind flashes on a series of images: paella, windmills, football, and, of course, flamenco.
+Explore Barcelona’s best flamenco shows.
+When you think of Spain, it’s likely that your mind goes to paella, football and, of course, flamenco.
 Flamenco is the musical style comprised of an intense emotional chant or song over a fast-paced beat that thrums through an exquisite dance.
-Although it originated in Andalucía, flamenco is popular all over world, with dance schools in South America, the United States, and Japan.
+Although it originated in Andalusia, flamenco is popular all over world, with dance schools in South America, the United States, and Japan.
 Still, the best place to see a flamenco show will always be in Spain—so why not try in Barcelona?

 History of Flamenco

-After a large group of Romani people left India in the twelfth century, several settled in Andalucia.
-The Roma, like the Jewish and Moorish people in Spain at the time, suffered from persecution, and the music style that would become flamenco drew elements from traditional Indian, Jewish, and Moorish styles of music.
-In the 1800s, flamenco gained popularity among the non-Roma members of the community, and by the twentieth century, there were cafes all over Andalucia featuring both Roma and Spanish performers.
+After a large group of Romani people left India in the 12th century, some settled in Andalucia.
+The Roma, like the Jewish and Moorish people in Spain at the time, suffered from persecution, and the musical style that would become flamenco drew elements from traditional Indian, Jewish, and Moorish styles of music.
+In the 1800s, flamenco gained popularity among the non-Roma members of the community, and by the 20th century, there were cafes all over Andalusia featuring both Roma and Spanish performers.
 This is when the lone Spanish guitar became a part of flamenco, further blending the cultures.
 Flamenco music is far from the cheerful melodies and bouncy rhythms of salsa or bachata; instead, the palos (also known as cantes, or songs) sound almost mournful, contrasted sharply against a quick beat.
 The lightning-quick dance relies on precision, with very few modern flamenco dances open to improvisation.
 Flamenco is a fast-paced, intricately constructed performance art that takes one’s breath away.

 Flamenco in Barcelona

-Okay, you’re sold on seeing a flamenco show.
-But where?
+So, where’s the best place to see a show?
 Luckily, the best flamenco shows in Barcelona are all right at your fingertips.
 From Palau Dalmases to Tablao Flamenco Cordobés, you’re sure to find a performance that suits your taste and your budget.

 5. Palau Dalmases